Pinterest Marketing: Your Ultimate Creative Guide

 Pinterest has continued evolving its social commerce offering.
 Now when you search for Pins, you can toggle between two sections: Explore, and Shop.
 Explore shows results for a normal Pinterest search, while Shop aggregates all of the products you can buy right now on the platform.

-Brands can even upload their entire catalogue of products, and Pinterest will automatically convert them into shoppable Product Pins.
+Brands can even upload their entire catalog of products, and Pinterest will automatically convert them into shoppable Product Pins.
 They also offer shopping recommendations based on products that you’ve previously pinned.

 With 72% of Pinners saying they feel inspired to make a purchase off the platform even when they aren’t actively shopping, the potential to convert customers and increase your ROI with Pinterest marketing couldn’t be more apparent.
 Pinterest is a platform that helps users decide what they want to purchase, so your brand must be part of that conversation.
 And as the platform has its own diverse, platform-loyal demographic of users, Pinterest can be an effective new tool to target consumers that are becoming increasingly harder to reach.

-Let’s dive deeper into the Pinterest marketing ad placements to help you get the wheels turning on how to cost-effectively harness the power of video marketing on the platform.
+Let’s dive deeper into the ad placement types to help you get the wheels turning on how to cost-effectively harness the power of Pinterest video marketing on the platform.

 Throughout the COVID-19 pandemic, Pinterest swelled to over 450 million global monthly active users—a 37% increase year over year.
 While the platform has traditionally been a female-dominated one–70% of Pinterest users are women–this recent growth can largely be attributed to men, as well as Millennials and Gen Z. 1 in 2 younger users are now found on the platform.